 Radiation therapy is a localized treatment used to directly kill cancer cells, lessening symptoms or directly fighting the disease.

-Radiation therapy can span over weeks, days, or months
+Radiation therapy can span over weeks, days, or even months.

-The biggest risk of radiation is damaging healthy tissue, which can lead to various side effects
+The biggest risk of radiation is damaging healthy tissue.

 Radiation therapy is one of the oldest and most frequently prescribed treatments for a variety of cancers, including mesothelioma.
 The American Cancer Society reports that about 60% of all cancer patients receive some form of radiation therapy.
 Somewhat less frightening than chemotherapy and surgery, radiation may be prescribed for the treatment of the disease itself or to help lessen the troublesome symptoms of cancer.

 High-dose radiation kills cancerous cells that are found in the body of a person suffering from cancer.
 Technically, the radiation destroys cancer cells at the molecular level and keeps them from reproducing.
 It is especially adept at killing cells that replicate quickly, such as those associated with mesothelioma.

 A team of specialists including a radiation oncologist, medical physicists, and other healthcare providers will create a treatment plan and conduct radiation therapy.
 The team will carefully review x-rays, CT scans, and MRI studies to view the mesothelioma as it is situated next to healthy tissue.
 These radiological images will be used to make precise measurements, and the team will identify the best dose of radiation for the given patient.